-FertilityCare Medical Consultants diagnose and treat the underlying causes of infertility using the science of NaProTECHNOLOGY and can achieve up to an 80% success rate, depending on the medical condition.
+Specialized Medical Consultants work to diagnose and treat the underlying causes of infertility using the science of NaProTECHNOLOGY and can achieve up to an 80% success rate, depending on the medical condition.
 They work in parallel with you and your FertilityCare Practitioner, who will guide you in navigating your charting of the Creighton Model FertilityCare System.

 The one year FertilityCare Program includes:

-- A private introductory session on the Creighton Model FertilityCare system, available at various locations around the GTA including virtual
+- A private introductory session on the Creighton Model FertilityCare System

 - Charting starter kit including charts, stamps, and user manual